Localized Chiral Magnetic Effect in equilibrium QCD

 In the case of a homogeneous magnetic field, Eq.~\eqref{eq:j35der} trivially reduces to the global effect, parameterized by a single coefficient $\CME$, which coincides with the zero momentum limit of Eq.~\eqref{eq:Cp}, $\widetilde{C}_{\rm CME}(q_1=0)$.
 In Ref.~\cite{Brandt:2024wlw}, we showed that $\CME=0$ in full \gls{qcd}, in accordance with the discussion in Sec.~\ref{sec:intro} and, in particular, with Bloch's theorem.
 As we will show below, this picture is not changed by an inhomogeneous field.
 However, while Bloch's theorem forbids global currents to flow in equilibrium, it allows the appearance of local currents, and hence non-vanishing $G$ and $H$.
 Such local, $x_1$-dependent currents are in the focus of our attention here.
 Our main discussion in Sec.~\ref{sec:results_hom} revolves around $G$, while the more general behavior of $H$ is discussed in Sec.~\ref{sec:inhomogeneous_mu5}.

 We note that for simplicity, we normalize our QCD results below by the overall proportionality factor $C_{\rm dof}=N_c\sum_f(q_f/e)^2$, where $N_c=3$ is the number of colors.
-In \app{app:results_free_fermions}, where we consider one colorless fermion flavor with charge $e$, this factor trivially reduces to $1$.
+In Apps.~\ref{app:analytical_cme} and \ref{app:results_free_fermions}, where we consider one colorless fermion flavor with charge $e$, this factor trivially reduces to $1$.

 \mysec{Lattice setup} In our lattice \gls{qcd} simulations, we consider $2+1$ flavors of stout-smeared rooted staggered fermions with physical masses.
 In this formalism, the partition function $\mathcal{Z}$ can be written using the Euclidean path integral over the gluon links $U$,